 Crime Prevention Specialist Salary and Job Growth

-According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for police careers is $67,600.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment and Wage Statistics site, the median national annual salary for police careers is $64,610.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-Employment for police careers is expected to grow 5% through 2029.
-Although job growth is expected to be slightly higher than average, having a college degree can help your chances.
+Employment for police careers is expected to grow 3.1% through 2031.
+Although job growth is expected to be just below the national growth average, having a college degree may help your chances.

 Salary information specific to your geographic area can usually be found at: